michaellgans/atlas-the-joy-of-painting-api/README.md

 ```

 <strong> Character Classes: This matches any... </strong>
-Note: The capitals can be negated to mean the lowercase.
+<br>Note: The capitals can be negated to mean the lowercase.

 | Name | Symbol | True | False |
 | --- | --- | --- | --- |